bitsorg/bits/README.rst

 bits
 ========

 Bits is a tool to build, install and package large software stacks.
 It originates from the aliBuild tool, originally developed to simplify building and installing ALICE / ALFA software and attempts to make it more general and usable for other communities that share similar problems and have overlapping dependencies.
+It is under active development and subject to rapid changes and should NOT be used in production environment where stability and backward compatibility is important.

 Instant gratification with::